Kojobo/CreativePortfolio/content/portfolio/Bankruptcy.md

 ## Getting Started

-### Retrieving the Data
+### Retrieving and Cleaning the Data

 The first task in making this report was assembling all of the bankruptcy data into a single data frame.
 This turned out to be a much larger challenge than I initially anticipated.
 The DOJ has published data on Chapter 7 bankruptcy annually since 2001.
 A screenshot of the page is shown below, and the actual site  can be accessed by clicking this [LINK](https://www.justice.gov/ust/bankruptcy-data-statistics/chapter-7-trustee-final-reports).

 <img src="/portfolio/Bankruptcy_files/bankruptcy_data_site.PNG" alt="DOJ CH7 Data page" width="600px" height="600px"/>

-Over the nearly two decades that this data has been published, not only has the layout of these data tables changed, the file formats have changed as well.
+Over the nearly two decades that this data has been published, not only has the layout and naming conventions of these data tables changed, the file formats have changed as well.
 An RMarkdown file laying out all the steps I took to retreive and reformat the data can be found on my github account.

-* Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-* Aliquam tincidunt mauris eu risus.

-When she reached the first hills of the Italic Mountains, she had a last view back on the skyline of her hometown Bookmarksgrove, the headline of Alphabet Village and the subline of her own road, the Line Lane.
-Pityful a rethoric question ran over her cheek, then
+### Recreating the Charts and Graphics

+After collecting and cleaning the data, I began working my way through the report.
+Page by page, I recalculated all of the statistics and recreated the charts.The original report is nearly 50 pages and has over 20 charts, so to avoid making this post unbearably long I decided to include only a portion of the pages in this post.
+Check out my github to see the full list of RMarkdown files containing the updated pages of the report as well as the code I used to generate them.